 If you are having

 general anesthesia, a breathing tube (endotracheal tube) is placed in your windpipe or a

 special airway (laryngeal mask airway, or LMA) is placed in the back of your

 throat to help you breathe during the surgery.
-For more information on anesthesia, see the
+For more information, see the

 The place on your skin where the